| Article is © Bill Davidson

 know, the show was picked up as a regularly scheduled series, and

 Cook is firmly in tow contractually for as long as the sitcom lasts.
+Cook is rather amused by his predicament, which

 he chalks up to "my atrocious ineptitude with gambling odds."